Skip to main content

 Tap the "Maps" button in the upper right corner, to make the readout move to the side and make room

 for a map view.
-This feature is significantly better if you choose to use the Transas maps (iOS only), see here
+This feature is significantly better if you choose to use the Navionics maps, see here

 Turn off speed and VMG history, to get more room for the map.